 - YouTube TV (Only in select areas)

 Watch Thursday Night Football Online

-If you are interested is just catching Thursday Night Football, then NFL Network is what you need.
+If you are interested is just catching Thursday Night Football, then the NFL Network is what you need.
 While other networks air certain Thursday games, NFL Network will air all of them.
-Below are the services where you can find NFL Network.
+Below are the services where you can find the NFL Network.

 Thursday Night Football on Amazon

 Amazon Prime will be showing all the Thursday Night games simulcast on Fox this season through their Prime Video App.
 They will also be streaming these games live on Amazon-owned Twitch, which means you don’t need to buy an Amazon Prime membership to watch these games.

 Living just outside Baltimore, I can watch all 16 regular season Ravens games, and their postseason games as well with my Mohu Sky 60 antenna.
 Whether your local NFL team is playing home or away, on Monday Night Football, Thursday Night Football, or Sunday Night Football, your local affiliate should be broadcasting the game over the air (OTA).
 I’ve written a guide so you can choose the best TV antenna for your needs.

 Additionally, since broadcast TV is less compressed, the picture will be of much higher quality than what you are used to with cable and satellite TV.
 I’d much rather watch football OTA.
 Watching on cable or satellite just feels grainy by comparison.